ishanbagchi/Blog/day1/README.md

 > location:

-Use this on Google News to find stories coming form a particular location.
+Use this on Google News to find stories coming to form a particular location.

 ![Google location](https://ishanbagchi.github.io/Ishan-Tech-Blog/day1/images/google-LOCATION.PNG)